polodre/professionalREADMEGenerator/README.md

 ## Contributing

-This can be manually tested.
+Other developers can contribute to this app.

 ## Tests